ATran31/Leaflet-GeoSSE/README.md

 ### Standard Event Types

 When a successful connection is established, by default the layer listens for the following types of events:

 - Add event
   > When an `add` event is received from the server, the feature is added or updated.
+- Remove event
+  > When a `remove` event is received from the server, the feature is removed.

+#### Deprecated Event Types

+- Add event
+  > When an `add` event is received from the server, the feature is added or updated.